 Text annotation watermark added using Bytescout Watermarking Pro

-Being translucent, watermarks added with Bytescout Watermarking Pro not interferes with the user experience of the image.
+Watermarks added with Bytescout Watermarking Pro does not interfere with the user experience of the image.
 Also, they look more elegant than Paint watermarks.
-But the main advantage of using special photo watermarking software like Bytescout Watermarking is that this software simplifies watermarking process.
+But the main advantage of using special photo watermarking software like Bytescout Watermarking is that this software simplifies the watermarking process.
 Watermark can be added within a minute.

-Also, Bytescout Watermarking can batch add watermark, so you can apply watermark to multiple images simultaneously.
-If you spend money on watermarking software, you’ll never spend time and efforts for applying watermarks manually.
+Also, Bytescout Watermarking can batch add watermark, so you can apply a watermark to multiple images simultaneously.
+If you spend money on watermarking software, you’ll never spend time and effort applying watermarks manually.